flokoe/bash-hackers-wiki/docs/syntax/keywords/coproc.md

 #### Avoid the final pipeline subshell

 The traditional Ksh workaround to avoid the subshell when doing `command | while read` is to use a coprocess.
-Unfortunately, Bash\'s behavior differs.
+Unfortunately, Bash's behavior differs.

 In Ksh you would do: